ralbra/RCPi/README.md

 ```

 to make sure stop the demaon

 `sudo sixad --stop`

 and then start again

 `sudo sixad --start`

-now press the PS button on your controller
+Now press the PS button on your controller.

-short rumble and the "1" LED should light up after a few seconds
+After a short rumble and the "1" LED should light up after a few seconds.

+Lets put the deamon in autostart:

 `sudo cp sixad /etc/init.d/`

 `sudo update-rc.d sixad defaults`
-deamon now in autostart

 `sudo reboot`

-after reboot press mid button again to activate again, "1" LED should light up after a few seconds
+after reboot press mid button again to activate again, "1" LED should light up after a few seconds.

-to see if present and to get device number
+To check if the controller is present and to get device number type:

 `ls /dev/input/js*`

-to test connection, get axis and button numbering
+To test the connection, get axis and button numbering and so on:

 `jstest /dev/input/js0`